ptsefton/ukulele-circus/README.md

 *  The *Blue Mountains Ukulele Group* they have a member-only site, but don't worry anyone can join: <http://bluemugs.net>.
 If you go there you can find out how to become a member of their Association.

 *  The *Blue Mountains Ukulele Group* AKA the BLÜE MÜGS, sorry the Bluemugs, they're mugs, they're not heavy metal, run the Blue Mountains Ukulele Festival.
 Some people claim this is THE BIGGEST UKULELE FESTIVAL IN THE WORLD.
-They are [on the Facebooks](https://www.facebook.com/bluemountainsukefest/).
+The festival is [on the Facebooks](https://www.facebook.com/bluemountainsukefest/).

-## NOTE: The Ukulele Circus does not support or sponsor the BIGGEST UKULELE FESTIVAL IN THE WORLD
+## NOTE: WHilst we're in support of all sorts of musical events and in favour of festivals, Ukulele Circus is not involved in running the BIGGEST UKULELE FESTIVAL IN THE WORLD

 Ok, on with the web page.